 Verda Healthcare credentials providers who are licensed, certified, or registered by the state to practice independently without direction or supervision.
 Per our policy, these are examples of providers to be credentialed and re-credentialed under the scope of our policies and URAC requirements.

 Medical:

-- Allopathic Physician of Medicine and Surgery (MD) - Osteopathic Physician of Medicine and Surgery (DO) - Doctor of Dentistry (DDS)
+- Allopathic Physician of Medicine and Surgery (MD)

+- Osteopathic Physician of Medicine and Surgery (DO)

+- Doctor of Dental Surgery (DDS)

-- Doctor of Medical Dentistry (DMD) - Doctor of Optometry (OD)
+- Doctor of Medicine in Dentistry (DMD)

+- Doctor of Optometry (OD)

 Allied Health Professionals: